 News Flash, you mudflaps!
 This.
 Is.
 Fiction!!

-I hate to talk to folks like their children, but here we go…
+I hate to talk to folks like they’re children, but here we go…

 When the casting director puts the word out, the production company screens hundreds of THOUSANDS of hyooooman beeeeings aka REAL PEOPLE until they find the one they like.
 Then they give him/her a script.
 The actor exercises, trains and learns the lines before putting on costumes provided by the studio and reports for filming.
 Oftentimes they’re instructed to gain or lose a significant amount of weight for the role.
 Then, for an unspecified amount of time, this person waits for the director to yell “Action” and then acts out what they’ve rehearsed until the word “Cut!” is screamed at the end of the day and they go back to their hotel room and ultimately home.